GLOBAL MARKETS-Wall Street muted on jobs growth as inflation, Delta fears weigh | Business

 - United States

-A positive jobs report spurred Wall Street to push some stocks and Treasuries higher on Friday, but investor optimism was tempered by looming inflation, declining Federal Reserve stimulus and the spread of the Delta variant of the coronavirus.
+A positive jobs report spurred Wall Street to push some stocks and Treasuries higher on Friday, but investor optimism was tempered by looming inflation, a potential decline in Federal Reserve stimulus and the coronavirus' Delta variant.

-Nonfarm payrolls increased by 943,000 jobs in July after rising 938,000 in June, the Labor Department said in its closely watched employment report on Friday, suggesting the economy maintained its strong momentum amid demand for workers in the labor-intensive services industry.
+Nonfarm payrolls increased by 943,000 jobs in July after rising 938,000 in June, the Labor Department said in its closely watched employment report on Friday, pushing unemployment down to 5.4% and suggesting the economy maintained its strong momentum.
 Economists polled by Reuters had forecast payrolls increasing by 870,000 jobs.
 "It's a number that's hard to say anything but positive things about," Sameer Samana, a market strategist at Wells Fargo Investment Institute in St. Louis, said in an interview.
 "Especially with the Delta variant kind of perking up, it would be much more confidence-building for the market to have a very strong economy."

-Treasury yields extended their gains, having earlier been helped by the drop in jobless claims.
-Benchmark 10-year Treasury yields rose to 1.2835%, approaching a week high after their U.S. close at 1.217% on Thursday, and helping the dollar, which rose against the yen to a week high.
+U.S. Treasury yields rose on Friday after the jobs report came in line with goals the Federal Reserve has set to start unwinding stimulus.
+Benchmark 10-year Treasury yields rose to 1.2969%, approaching a week high after their U.S. close at 1.217% on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)